Great Leap Forward: Industrialization

+Women's labor advancement

 The Great Leap Forward's focus on total workforce mobilization resulted in opportunities for women's labor advancement.
-Increasing collectivization of labor brought more opportunities for women to "leave the home," thereby increasing their economic and personal independence.
+Increasing collectivization of labor brought more opportunities for women to "leave the home", thereby increasing their economic and personal independence.
+The number of women in state institutions and state-owned enterprises more than tripled during the period 1957 to 1960.

 As women became increasingly needed to work in agriculture and industry, and encouraged by policy to do so, the phenomenon of Iron Women arose.
 Women did traditionally male work in both fields and factories, including major movements of women into management positions.
 Women competed for high productivity, and those who distinguished themselves came to be called Iron Women.
+Slogans such as "There is no difference between men and women in this new age," and "We can do anything, and anything we do, we can do it well," became popular.

 Neighborhood production teams established during this period offered women labor that allowed them to leave the home without leaving the neighborhood community.
 This mode of labor provided urban women with the right to work while still preserving existing forms of household social life.

+Education

+During the Great Leap Forward, the number of universities in China increased to 1,289 by 1960 and nationwide enrollment more than doubled to 962,000 in 1960.
+This was a wave of "great leap forward" in higher education.
+Many of the newly established universities, however, were affiliated with people's communes and were directly transformed from local middle schools.
+For example, in Xushui County, Hebei, every commune built one university of its own and local middle school teachers were promoted to professors; for another example, in Suiping County, Henan, a new university was established with 10 departments and 529 students, where some "professors" were actually teachers from local elementary school.
+According to official sources:

+Some comrades expressed the fear that the movement would be a mockery of school education ....With regard to the development of higher education, some comrades, hearing that peasants have set up their own universities in the countryside, would ridicule the idea, believing that a university without a staff of qualified professors and students who have graduated from senior middle schools cannot be called a university.

+Educational reforms during the Great Leap Forward sought to increase student and staff participation in the administration process, to favor students from worker, peasant, or soldier backgrounds in admissions, and to increase the role of the CCP and of politics in schools.
+Beginning in 1961, universities rolled back these policy initiatives, and increase meritocratic university policies instead of egalitarian ones.